nopara73/ZeroLink/README.md

 ### Alternative On-Chain Mixing

 The Classic Tumbler mode of Ethan Heilman's [TumbleBit](https://eprint.iacr.org/2016/575.pdf) and Gregory Maxwell's [CoinSwap](https://bitcointalk.org/index.php?topic=321228.0) are not CoinJoin based, on-chain privacy techniques.
 They are both multiple times more expensive and slower than Chaumian CoinJoin.
-For example Nicolas Dorier's [NTumbleBit](https://github.com/NTumbleBit/NTumbleBit): TumbleBit Classic Tumbler implementation requires 4 transactions, therefore roughly 4 times transaction fees, CoinJoin requires only 1.
+For example Nicolas Dorier's [NTumbleBit](https://github.com/NTumbleBit/NTumbleBit): TumbleBit Classic Tumbler implementation requires four transactions, therefore approximately four times transaction fees, CoinJoin requires only one.
 While NTumbleBit's Classic Tumbler requires hours to complete a round, CoinJoin minutes.
 Tim Ruffing's CoinShuffle, CoinShuffle++, ValueShuffle and Chris Belcher's and Adam Gibson's [JoinMarket](https://github.com/JoinMarket-Org/joinmarket) (JM) are CoinJoin based techniques.
 We detailed Ruffing's techniques previously, so we need not go in depth here.
 JoinMarket introduced a novel maker-taker concept, where market makers are waiting until a taker wants to execute a CJ transaction and asks market-makers to provide liquidity for his CoinJoin for a small fee.
 A single JM style CJ of course gets expensive quickly as the anonymity set grows and it achieves plausible deniability rather than unlinkability, because how the makers use their coins after the mix will noticeably differ from the takers' behaviour.
 JM also provides more complex techniques, like `patientsendpayment.py` and `tumbler.py`.
 Gibson's detailed analysis of `tumbler.py` can be found in his GitHub: [Analysis of tumbler privacy](https://github.com/AdamISZ/JMPrivacyAnalysis/blob/master/tumbler_privacy.md).